CharafeddineMechalikh/PureEdgeSim/README.md

 ### 5.4 The Edge Devices, Fog Servers, and Cloud Datacenters Files

-These files contain the specification of edge devices, fog datacenters, and cloud datacenters.
+These files contain the specification of Edge devices, Fog datacenters, and Cloud datacenters.

 *   Datacenters characteristics